Last updated: June 20, 2026

 Disaster help

-After a declared disaster, apply with DisasterAssistance.gov or call FEMA first.
-West Virginia’s Bureau for Family Assistance says households may also be directed to state Other Needs Assistance after the FEMA step.
-Keep receipts, photos, insurance papers, repair estimates, and hotel or transportation costs.
+After a federally declared disaster, apply through DisasterAssistance.gov or call FEMA first.
+Keep receipts, photos, insurance papers, and repair estimates.
+West Virginia may also connect eligible households with state Other Needs Assistance after the FEMA step.

 What to gather before you apply